ta1hia/go-json-benchmark/README.md

 Benchmark      | Description
 ---------------|----------------------------------------------------
-Marshal        | Encode JSON data from a struct Unmarshal      | Decode JSON data into to a struct Prettify       | Encode JSON data from a struct into prettified JSON (with indentation and new lines)
+Marshal        | Encode JSON data from a Go type or struct Unmarshal      | Decode JSON data from memory into to a Go type or struct

 Each benchmark should be tested against each dataset.
-Generic benchmark helpers are defined in benchmark.go
+Generic benchmark helpers are defined in `benchmark.go`.

 ### Datasets